-You can go to a specific line in a Notepad document even if the document does not display line numbers.
+You can go to a specific line in a Notepad document even if the document doesn't display line numbers.
 Lines are counted down the left margin beginning at the top of the document.

 Click the Edit menu, and then click Go To.

-In the Line Number box, type the line number you want the cursor to jump to, and then click OK.
+In the Line number box, type the line number you want the cursor to jump to, and then click Go To.

 The Go To command isn't available when word wrapping is enabled.
 To turn word wrapping off, click the Format menu, and then click Word Wrap.